-Isn't it hard to make a Will?
+Is it hard to make a Will?

 What kind of legacy can I leave?

-- A Residuary Legacy is where you can leave residue or part residue of an estate to SRUK once all gifts, debts, taxes and costs associated with your estate have been taken out.
+Residuary Legacy is where you can leave residue or part residue of an estate to SRUK once all gifts, debts, taxes and costs associated with your estate have been taken out.

-- A Pecuniary Legacy is where you can leave a specified fixed amount of money.
+Pecuniary Legacy is where you can leave a specified fixed amount of money.

-- A Specific Legacy is where you can gift a specific item, such as a piece of art or a special collection to the charity.
+Specific Legacy is where you can gift a specific item, such as a piece of art or a special collection to the charity.
 The charity will then either use the item left to the charity or sell the item with the proceeds for the benefit of the charity.

-Your solicitor can easily draft an addendum, called a Codicil.
+A solicitor can easily draft an addendum, called a Codicil.
 Codicils are usually cheaper than writing a new Will and by using a Codicil, you can change anything from a single word to many different sections of your Will.

 If you experience a life changing event such as marriage, divorce, the birth of a child, grandchild, a new pet, a new house or the death of a beneficiary, your Will should be reviewed and updated to reflect your changed circumstances.
+It is usually recommended that you review your Will every three to five years.

 Where can I keep my Will?